vsheahan/MCP-Rise-Of-The-Invaders/README.md

    - Moderate: *Hidden commands in code blocks*
    - Stealthy: *Semantic API calls that look benign*

-**Multi-turn Support**: 30% of MCPs use 4-turn conversations to build context before attacking.
+**Multi-turn Support**: 30% of attacks use 4-turn conversations to build context before attacking.

 ---